raganwald/raganwald.github.com/_posts/2013-04-19-another-look-at-sequence.md

 }
 {% endhighlight %}

-In practice, the [allong.es] version permits the use of any number of functions (not just two), and it permits the last function to have any arity whatsoever.
-But the principle is straightforward.
+Compose allows you to create new functions out of old ones without introducing a lot of manual scaffolding.
+Making this easy isn't just an aesthetic concern: When it's easy to compose functions, it's also easy to break them down into smaller pieces that can be factored and refactored to suit.[^advanced]

+[^advanced]: Another advantage of composing functions is that it's easier to write functions that write functions.
+Whether you actually *need* to write functions that write functions by composing functions is entirely your affair.

 ### back-assbaggery

-If you look at *compose*, you see that when you call it, the functions are applied from right-to-left, not left-to-right.
-Function "b" is called before function "a."
+If you look at `compose`, you see that when you call it, the functions are applied from right-to-left, not left-to-right.
+Function `b` is called before function `a`.
 This is exactly what we mean when we talk about functional composition, and that's fine.

-But what if we want to apply some functions in sequence?
+But what if we want to apply some functions in sequence, meaning in the natural order that we read them?
 We can use compose, but if we want:

 {% highlight javascript %}
 function doFourThings (something) {